makersacademy/takeaway-challenge/README.md

 I didn't have time this weekend to finish both challenges.
 This is how I'm thinking to approach this problem:

-- the Customer will be responsible making orders by
+- the Customer will be responsible making orders

-- the Menu might be turned into a module
+- the Menu will just be a module with the list of dishes

 - the Restaurant will be responsible for receiving the orders and sending a confirmation to the Customer